 General Terms and Conditions Eligibility

-- The award is open to all registered participants of the annual DSAI conference;
+- The award is open to all members of DSAI;

-- A written paper must be submitted in advance of the oral presentation.
-As papers will be subject to a blind review process, author(s)’ details should be submitted separately in the body of the email;
+- All papers will be subject to a blind review process, author(s)' details should be submitted separately in the body of the email;

 - The judges must explicitly state how the winning paper meets the criteria of the Robert Chambers Award in spirit and content;